atotic/event-loop/README.md

 Here are a few rules of thumb:

 * callbacks of the same type always execute in order requested.
 Callbacks of different types execute in unspecified order.
-Therefore, you should stick to a single type of callback.
+Therefore, you should not mix callback types in your callback chain.

 * rAF always fire before rendering, no more than 60 times/sec.
 If your callbacks are manipulating DOM, use rAF, so that you do not disturb layout unless painting.

 * timeout(0) fires "in the next task loop".
 Use sparingly, only if you need high-frequency callbacks that are not tied to drawing.

 * Promises fire "sooner than timeout".

 ## Chrome implementation of the event loop